 4G/Wi-Fi, touchscreen, printer

-The main strengths of the Yavin Terminal are no doubt its no commitment terms, modern terminal and competitive rates.
+The main strengths of Yavin are without a doubt the fact that it is a no commitment modern terminal with competitive rates.

 As a starting business, Yavin might not be the best solution for you.
-You can find more suitable options with affordable devices and no monthly fees with the likes of Square or SumUp.
+You can find more suitable options with affordable devices and no monthly fees with other card reader companies like Square or SumUp.

-As a more established merchant, you should definitely have a look at Yavin’s offer, as they can provide you with a great product with no commitment and transparent fees.
-We recommend you compare it with quotes you can get from other providers like AIBMS, Elavon, etc. to see what is the most interesting option for your business.
+As a more established merchant, you should definitely take a look at Yavin’s offer, as they can provide you with a great product with no commitment and transparent fees.
+We recommend you compare it with quotes you can get from other providers like AIBMS, Elavon, etc. to see what the most interesting option is for your business.

-As you might be able to negotiate lower rates with other providers, you could lose flexibility, as many traditional offers are quite committing.
-When choosing your payment terminal, remember to take into account all terms of the contract, including commitment, set-up and service fees, terminal rental, etc.
+Although you might be able to negotiate lower rates with other providers, you could lose flexibility, as many traditional offers have long commitment horizons.
+When choosing your payment terminal, remember to take into account all terms of the contract, including commitment horizon, set-up and service fees, terminal rental cost, etc.